ivanvorobei/SPStorkController/README.md

 ### Manually

+If you prefer not to use any of the aforementioned dependency managers, you can integrate `SPStorkController` into your project manually.
 Put `Source/SPStorkController` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 ## Quick Start